We are working to revamp WMU's civic action plan for the future as we welcome our new Provost in January 2023, more information to come!

 The plan’s four major goal areas and 14 objectives further support other areas of The Gold Standard 2020.
 Over the past year, members of our network have been busy working to meet these objectives, and some of this work is profiled on this site.

-Follow these links to read more about our work this past year in the 2017-18 Shared Gold Annual Report:
+Follow these links to read more about our work on the 2017-18 Annual Report:

 - Creating a geo-map of the University's community engagement initiatives